 After all, Hillsdale College in Michigan isn’t on the dole and is totally independent of governmental control.
 Many years ago, the feds, obviously unhappy that there was a college beyond its control, declared that they now controlled Hillsdale’s admission department because some of Hillsdale’s students were on government grants.

 No problem.
 Hillsdale simply prohibited students from taking government grants and replaced the monies with funding from voluntary donations.
-To this day, the school is totally independent of government control by both the state of Michigan and the federal government, much to the chagrin of U.S. officials and the woke community.
+To this day, the school is totally independent of government control by both the state of Michigan and the federal government, much to the chagrin of U.S. officials.

 Of course, VMI might argue that people might not be wiling to voluntarily donate the same amounts of money it receives in the state dole.
 That might well be true, but then doesn’t that reflect that VMI, like other state-supported colleges, is engaged in nothing less than political stealing from people who might not otherwise wish to support the school with voluntary donations?